Return to Index

 - ECRP—To remove gallstones or open any collapsed ducts.

 - Cholecystectomy—To remove the gallbladder.
+Will also reduce your chance of getting acute pancreatitis again.

 - If you have hyperlipidemia, restrict your intake of fat and follow your doctor’s treatment plan to lower your lipids.